Friday, December 18, 2020

 Well, we are halfway through 2020 and what a first half it has been!
 I had been looking forward to 2020 for a long time.
 This was going to be the year of clear vision when we would be able to see things with a precision and accuracy of a person with 2020 sight.
 It started out just fine, then kaboom!

-A microscopic virus closes down the plant.
+A microscopic virus closes down the planet.
 Racial tensions reignite.
 It’s downright depressing following the news, and things are not looking much better for the second half of this much anticipated year.

 I really thought we were beyond all this.